GrihmLord/StackedValue/README.md

 - **Basic Styling:** The app has basic styling and layout for the Silver Calculator and Bitcoin Calculator screens.
 It uses React Native's `StyleSheet` for styling.

-- **API Integration (Placeholder):** Placeholder functions for fetching silver and Bitcoin prices from APIs have been implemented in `ApiService.js`.
-Actual API endpoints need to be provided.
+- **API Integration:** The app integrates with the following APIs for retrieving data:
+  - **Metals API:** Provides real-time silver prices.
+  - **Coin Market Cap API:** Provides real-time Bitcoin prices.

 - **Navigation:** Basic navigation between the Silver Calculator and Bitcoin Calculator screens has been set up using `React Navigation`.